NextronSystems/analysis-cockpit-manual/maintenance/retention.rst

   specified number of days.
 For example, if you set this to 30 days, all events older than 30 days will be deleted from your Analysis Cockpit.
   Raw data on disk will not be deleted.
 The default setting is to keep all events indefinitely.
-We reccomend setting to setting this to a value to a higher value than any of the other retention settings.
+We recommend to only use this setting if necessary, as it will delete all events older than the specified number of days.
   The reason for this is that this setting is taking presedence over the other settings.
 Please use this option with caution.

   .. figure:: ../images/cockpit_data-retention-general.png
       :alt: Data Retention - General